-NB: A copy of all current certificates (within the last 12 months) should be made available to the kennel management / owners for inspection when you your pet arrives to start his / her stay
+NB: A copy of all current certificates (within the last 12 months) should be made available to the kennel management / owners for inspection when your pet arrives to start their stay

 Why do Kennels insist on a current Kennel Cough (KC) Vaccine when my dog has already had KC?

 There are many strains of KC, so it is possible for your dog to get it more than once.
 It is now a boarding kennels licensing condition that all visiting dogs must have an up to date kennel cough vaccine (within the last 12 months) with documentary proof.

 Dogs can contract Kennel Cough (KC) more than once, and can be dangerous to very young and old dogs and those with compromised immune systems.

 What happens if my pet is ill whilst in kennels?